Hormone Health and Therapy · · 16 min read

 • Lifestyle choices like alcohol consumption and smoking

 It's important to note that recent studies indicate around 65% of men may experience azoospermia within four to six months of starting external testosterone treatment.
-This statistic underscores the need for awareness and proactive strategies to address these changes.
+This statistic underscores the need for awareness and proactive measures.

-Urologists stress the significance of and exploring adjunct therapies, such as (hCG), to learn how to prevent while helping to stimulate .
-Fortunately, many men find that their testicles return to normal size within a few months after discontinuing , depending on the length of treatment and overall health.
+Urologists stress the significance of monitoring hormone levels and exploring adjunct therapies, such as human chorionic gonadotropin (hCG), to learn how to prevent atrophy while helping to stimulate testosterone production.
+Fortunately, many men find that their testicles return to normal size within a few months after discontinuing testosterone therapy, depending on the length of treatment and overall health.

-It is vital for men who wish to maintain their reproductive health while effectively managing hormone levels to understand how to prevent testicular atrophy on TRT and the effects of .
+It is vital for men who wish to maintain their reproductive health while effectively managing hormone levels to understand how to prevent atrophy and the effects of testosterone therapy.

 The central node represents the main topic, while the branches show different aspects related to testicular atrophy, including causes, important statistics, and strategies for management.
 Follow the branches to explore each area in detail.